jasonbayton/11ty/_src/projects/managed-archiver/support/get-started.md

 - Google Messages as the default SMS application.
 Other SMS applications may be possible to integrate with, but they must [offer integration](https://developer.android.com/work/dpc/rcs-messages-archival#notification-to-archival-app) in a similar fashion to Google Messages.
 - Firewall access to `*.bayton.org` from devices.
+- Android devices managed as company-owned, fully managed or dedicated.
+Work profile is not supported.

 ## Install the application